anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/01._Assignments/00._Mandatories/Mandatory_II.md

 - Add notifications.
 The project should have at least one.
 You could use 	one of these libraries: https://github.com/CodeSeven/toastr  https://github.com/kbrgl/svelte-french-toast

-- Email should be "sent out" with Nodemailer.
-Sending with Ethereal mail is allowed.
+- Email should be sent out or "sent out".
+I have provided tutorials for Nodemailer, Resend but you are free to use other service.
 Only 1 type of email is required but here are suggestions for different types of emails: 1. sign up, 2. first login, 3. forgot password etc.

 ### Backend: